 What is CBD?

-Many people are unsure what CBD is and how it works.
-CBD is an active ingredient found in the cannabis plant (specifical hemp).
+CBD is an active ingredient found in the cannabis plant (both industrial hemp and marijuana).
 It has shown unprecedented potential in recent years as natural medicine.
 In addition, it is non-intoxicating and non-psychoactive.

 This means – it doesn’t get you high.